ashu-holmes/fast_thinning_digital_patterns/README.md

 IMAGE TYPE USED :

-This code, used for thinning binary image, is a modification of zhang suen algorithm.
+This code, used for thinning binary image, is a implementation of zhang suen algorithm.
 Binary image by definition, consists of only black and white pixels.
 Here, in the code bellow, Black is denoted as 1 and white is denoted as 0.

 IMPLEMENTATION: in C language